MicrosoftDocs/dataexplorer-docs/kusto/concepts/runaway-queries.md

      * Using the [project-away operator](../query/project-away-operator.md)
      * Using the [project-keep operator](../query/project-keep-operator.md)
   * Use the [summarize operator](../query/summarize-operator.md) to get aggregated data.
 * Increase the relevant query limit temporarily for that query.
 For more information, see [query limits - limit on memory per iterator](query-limits.md).
 This method, however, isn't recommended.
-The limits exist to protect the cluster and to make sure that a single query doesn't disrupt concurrent queries running on the cluster.
+The limits exist to protect the database and to make sure that a single query doesn't disrupt concurrent queries running on the database.